Conservatives in U.S. House tank McCarthy bid to be speaker on multiple ballots - NewsBreak

 Another bill would prohibit the federal government from spending federal dollars on abortion with limited exceptions for rape, incest, or the life of the pregnant person — a provision that already exists in the annual government spending bills.

-The post Conservatives in U.S. House tank McCarthy bid to be speaker on multiple ballots appeared first on Oregon Capital Chronicle .
+The post Conservatives in U.S. House tank McCarthy bid to be speaker on multiple ballots appeared first on Kentucky Lantern .

 Comments / 0

-Note: This story has been updated with the latest developments.